kubevious/helm/README.md

 helm upgrade --wait --install  --atomic --namespace "kubevious" release_name ./helm
 ```
+where release_name is the name of release being deployed to Kubernetes Cluster.

 You need to make sure you have helm installed in your machine.